 - Since you're checking order forms, remind your students the day before.
 This reminds them that they'll need to be ready.

 - Entering student sales data on the spot.
 This communicates a powerful message.
 They'll understand that their results matter and are being recorded.

-Your check-in days are also a great opportunity to add incentives.
-The money game is a hands on way to reinforce your check in days.
-This works very well with high school students and makes selling fun and competitive.
+Your check-in days are also an excellent opportunity to add incentives.
+The money game is a hands-on way to reinforce your check-in days.
+This works very well with high school students, making selling fun and competitive.

-When it's time to work hard and seize an opportunity, successful sponsors always seem to rise up.
-Knowing that you're working on a successful sale will help give you peace of mind too.
+Successful sponsors always seem to rise when it's time to work hard and seize an opportunity.
+Knowing that you're working on a successful sale will help give you peace of mind.

 Are you looking for more fundraising tips and advice?
 Subscribe to our free monthly newsletter, where we share our expertise in school fundraising best practices and other helpful information.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.